Thermoacoustic heat engine: Operation

-A thermoacoustic device takes advantages of the fact that in a sound wave parcels of gas adiabatically alternatively compress and expand, and pressure and temperature change simultaneously; when pressure reaches a maximum or minimum, so does the temperature.
-It basically consists of heat exchangers, a resonator and a stack (on standing wave devices) or regenerator (on travelling wave devices).
-Depending on the type of engine a driver or loudspeaker might be used to generate sound waves.
+A thermoacoustic device takes advantages of the fact that in a sound wave parcels of gas alternatively compress and expand adiabatically, and pressure and temperature change simultaneously; when pressure reaches a maximum or minimum, so does the temperature.
+The device basically consists of heat exchangers, a resonator and a stack (on standing wave devices) or regenerator (on travelling wave devices).
+Depending on the type of engine, a driver or loudspeaker might be used to generate sound waves.

 In a tube closed at both ends, interference can occur between two waves traveling in opposite directions at certain frequencies.
 The interference causes resonance and creates a standing wave.
 The stack consists of small parallel channels.
 When the stack is placed at a certain location in the resonator having a standing wave, a temperature differential develops across the stack.
 By placing heat exchangers at each side of the stack, heat can be moved.
 The opposite is possible as well: a temperature difference across the stack produces a sound wave.
 The first example is a heat pump, while the second is a prime mover.